 Let the backyard games begin!

 Take your love of dominoes to the great outdoors by whipping up a super-size set that will get you on your feet in the sweet sunshine.
 This tutorial shows you everything you need to add this to your repertoire of backyard games.

-What's better than gathering around an intimate table after dinner and playing a game of Jenga?
-DIY jumbo Jenga in the backyard, of course!
+What’s better than gathering around an intimate table after dinner and playing a game like Jenga?
+Now, you can make a backyard puzzle with just a few boards and a saw.
 You may have noticed some restaurants and parks have added an interactive space to their patios and open areas with this game, among others.
-Now it's your turn to build the game yourself.
-Here's a great tutorial to try out for adding life-size Jenga to your backyard fun.
+Now it’s your turn to build the game yourself.
+Here’s a great tutorial to try out for adding life-size version to your backyard fun.